 L-space began in earnest in early 2017 when Gordon and Lily decided to record an EP.
 Sol 0 was a collection of songs the two had written together over the previous few months.
 Dickson Telfer provided a bassline for Blue Flowers just before the EP's release and saw the formation of the band and joined the band for live shows and recording until late 2019.
 From 2017-2019 L-space performed as a four-piece with help from Maura Keane and Stephen Solo joining on synth at different times.

 In November 2018 the Lily, Gordon and Dickson visited Normany in France at the invitation of James Sanger (Keane, Dido, U2, Brian Eno, among others) where they wrote several songs which become the 2019 double A-side I Never Knew/Tigers In The Street.

 2019 saw the band's sound evolve from reverb-laden soundscapes to a much more immediate, punchy approach with a greater emphasis on Lily's voice and the lyrics she and Gordon have been working on.
-Dickson Telfer decided to leave the band and focus on his other projects, so from 2020 Lily and Gordon will be writing and performing under the moniker Post Coal Prom Queen; they'll be playing the L-space back catalogue and new material at live shows.
+From 2020 Lily and Gordon will be writing and performing under the moniker Post Coal Prom Queen; they'll be playing the L-space back catalogue and new material at live shows.